Ruler (gamer): Gen.G (2018–2022)

-JD Gaming
+JD Gaming (2023–2024)

 Ruler joined JD Gaming (JDG) of the Chinese League of Legends Pro League (LPL) for the 2023 season.
 In his debut LPL match on January 14, 2023, against Bilibili Gaming, Ruler achieved a pentakill, marking his seventh in his career.
 The play involved Ruler initiating the skirmish by eliminating top laner Bin.
 Subsequently, he cornered the support player, ON, near his team's inhibitor, securing the fifth kill for the pentakill.
 ON conceded to Ruler in a gesture of sportsmanship.
 Ruler's performance throughout the regular season earned him a spot on the 2023 Spring LPL First All-Pro Team.
 In the playoffs, JDG reached the 2023 LPL Spring Split Final, where they faced Bilibili Gaming.
 JDG won the match, 3 games to 0, earning Ruler his first LPL title.
 Throughout the series, Ruler contributed with 19 kills, 4 deaths, and 26 assists, and was named the MVP of the finals.
 In the 2023 Mid-Season Invitational, JDG won their upper bracket quarterfinals against Bilibili Gaming on May 14.
 Ruler played a pivotal role, securing 10 kills in game one and 15 kills in game three, contributing to JDG's 3–0 victory.
 The team continued their success by defeating T1 in the upper bracket semifinals with a 3–2 score.
 Ruler finished the match with 28 kills and 17 assists.
 JDG went on to win the 2023 MSI Final against BiliBili, securing Ruler his first MSI title.
 At the end of the 2023 LPL Summer Split regular season, Ruler earned a spot on the 2023 Summer LPL First All-Pro Team.
 In the playoffs, JDG secured a 3–2 victory over LNG Esports in the 2023 LPL Summer Finals, achieving back-to-back LPL titles.
 With this win, JDG qualified as the top seed LPL representative in the 2023 World Championship.
 Having won both LPL titles, the MSI, and the 2023 Asian Games, Ruler and teammate Seo "Kanavi" Jin-hyeok had the opportunity to become the first players in history to win every event they had attended in a calendar year, should they win the 2023 World Championship.
 However, JDG were eliminated in the Worlds semifinals by T1, losing by a score of 1–3.

 In November 2023, JDG re-signed Ruler on a two-year contract.

+Return to Gen.G (2025–present)

+On November 20, 2024 it was announced that Ruler would be returning to Gen.G for the 2025 season on a three-year contract.
+Upon his return, he was appointed captain of the team for the 2025 season due to his experience and long history with Gen.G.
+Ruler went on to win his second 2025 Mid-Season Invitational title making him the first player in history to win an MSI titles with two different teams from two different regions.
+In the same season he won his first Esports World Cup title and his second LCK championship.
+With his performance in the LCK finals, he earned his first LCK finals MVP.